DarjaElina/room-reservation-app-backend/README.md

 - The deployed production backend lives at https://room-reservation-app.fly.dev/
 - Staging backend: used for automated testing during CI — deployed separately to simplify testing setup in GitHub Actions

-### 💻 Work Hours

-Total hours: ~240h
-> (It’s hard to estimate precisely, but I’ve been working consistently on the project since September 2024, and I hope that commit history is clear and can confirm the total working hours amount.)

 ### 🧡 Acknoledgments